JGiammona/follower_rank/README.md

 # follower_rank
  Find out which of your Twitter followers has the most followers.

- 0) Get the tweepy python package with "pip intall tweepy"
+ 0) Get the tweepy python package with "pip install tweepy"
  1) Copy your API Key and API Secret Key into my_followers.py and followers_count.py
- 2) Run my_followers.py which will generate a my_followers.json file with a list of your followers usernames.
+ 2) Run my_followers.py which will generate a my_followers.json file with a list of your followers' usernames.

  3) In followers_count.py, set max_count to less than or equal to 300.
  For personal projects, Twitter rate limits user queries to 300 queries/15 minutes.
 Depending on how many followers you have,